joinpursuit/Pursuit-Core-iOS/lessons/unit9/syntax/README.md

 ## Control Flow

 ### if/else

 Pretty much the same.
-The condition has to be in quotes.
+The condition has to be in parentheses.

 There is a difference, though.
 If your `if` or `else` or `else if` block only has one line, then you don't have to use curly braces.